dbushell/dbushell-2k15/src/data/blog/2011/2011-05-03-why-ill-never-be-out-of-a-job.md

 [![Webby Awards - Best Navigation/Structure - Screenshot 1](/images/2011/05/webbyawards.png)](http://www.hidden-heroes.net/)

-<p class="medium">The Webby Awards winner for Best Navigation/Structure.</p>
+The Webby Awards winner for Best Navigation/Structure.

 I'm seriously stunned!

-Now forgetting the fact that this website is 100% Flash and takes literally _minutes _to load – it has one of **the worst** pieces of "navigation" and "structure" I have ever seen.
+Now forgetting the fact that this website is 100% Flash and takes literally _minutes_ to load – it has one of **the worst** pieces of "navigation" and "structure" I have ever seen.

 Here is what's wrong: